 As we have created objects in this tutorial we have only entered a few properties for each.
 The full set of properties for each object is documented in the descriptions of those objects.
 This tutorial will spend some time showing you how to access them.

-- A Jump to list
+- A Jump-to list

 - The properties and associations that can be edited

-To edit an object you can scroll up and down the central column to see all the available properties and associations or you can use the Jump menu to quickly access specific property and association sets.
+To edit an object you can scroll up and down the column on the right to see all the available properties and associations or you can use the Jump menu to quickly access specific property and association sets.
 One of the most important sets of properties for a Decision is the Question & Answers set.
 Click in the Jump menu on Questions & Answers and the central column will jump to the relevant properties of the Decision.

 Tip: The jump will bring the relevant section to the top of the column unless there is insufficient content below the jump point to fill the available space in which case the jump will display the bottom of the central column and you will find what you are looking for in the middle of the page.